 “3CX Hosted PBX also has the ability to leverage Google DNS to automate your domain prefixes,” he says.

-Bhashkar says users can now select Asia as an option for the datacentre for the included 3CX WebMeeting for 3CX Phone System, which hooks into 3CX’s current infrastructure currently based in Sydney.
+Bhashkar says users can now select Asia as an option for the data center for the included 3CX WebMeeting for 3CX Phone System, which hooks into 3CX's current infrastructure currently based in Sydney.

 With the integrated tunnel for iOS, users can now register with their instance of 3CX Phone System 14 without the need of a second application to run the 3CX tunnel.
 The 3CX Tunnel is an encrypted port that delivers phone audio and registration details to and from the phone system.

 Push notifications for iOS have been improved by 3CX leveraging Apple VoIP Push in iOS, where 3CX push messages will take priority over others.

 For Android devices, 3CX leverages Google Cloud Messaging Service, which triggers the Android application to launch when a call comes in, reducing battery usage.

 With the release of version 14, all installations require a FQDN if the phone system endpoints need external connectivity to the phone system.
 The FQDN has to be configured so that it will reach the correct IP addresses inside and outside the network, Bhashkar explains.

 Additional, those who use an IP Phone with LCD displays for BLFs can now enter values to show a custom name instead of an extension number.
 Bhashkar says this is very handy for sites with receptionist phones.